-Grand Cayman has 3 great museums, which for such a small island is something to be proud of.
+Grand Cayman has 2 great museums, which for such a small island is something to be proud of!

-Each museum showcases Cayman history in a variety of ways and all have something different to offer.
+Each museum showcases Cayman's history in a variety of ways, and they both have different things to offer.

 Cayman Islands Museum